 - When calculating overtime pay, the hourly rate includes the shift premium.
 For example, if an employee's rate of pay is $15.00 an hour and the employee normally works second shift and receives an additional $1.10 an hour shift differential, the overtime rate is calculated as follows:

-Determination of Essential Employees and Compensation Issues Relating to CHANGES IN THE COLLEGE's OPERATIONAL STATUS
+Designation of Essential Employees and Compensation Issues Relating to Changes in the College's Operating Status

-Determining employees that are “essential” to college operations when the operational status is closed or delayed due to inclement weather
+Designating employees “essential” to college operations when the operational status changes to Open-Remote Operations, Closed, or Delayed Opening

-In the event of an official college closing, “essential” personnel are expected to report to campus or remain at work on campus for their regularly scheduled hours, and possibly beyond, or until the emergency is over.
-Employees not deemed as “essential” are not expected to report to campus while the college is in a closed status.
+In the event of official operating status of Open-Remote Operations, Closed, or Delayed Opening, "essential" personnel are expected to report to campus or remain at work on campus for their regularly scheduled hours, and possibly beyond, or until the emergency is over.
+Employees not designated as “essential” are not expected to report to campus while the college is in an Open-Remote Operations, Closed, or Delayed Opening status.

 Payments to essential employees when the college is closed or in a fully remote status due to inclement weather